roybailey/notes/AWS.md

 ### S3 - Versioning

 * Versioning on bucket cannot be undone
-* Integrates with Lifecycle rules (to move things to Glacier storgate)
+* Integrates with Lifecycle rules (to move things to Glacier storage)
 * MFA Delete capability
 * Uploading new version of file overwrites public access by default
 * All versions taking up space, architectural consideration